ariel-sievers/sorting-animation/README.md

 The application should run on port 3000 (http://localhost:3000) with the ability to change the number of elements, sorting speed, sorting order, and sorting type.
 You may also pause/start the algorithm with buttons on the lower right, as well as shuffle the elements in a different order.

+# Demo

+If you don't want to download the project, you can play with it here: https://sortinganimation.netlify.app/.

 ## Example Screenshots

 ### Before